curvegrid/go-ethereum-wiki/Mutan-0.2.md

 ## Compile

 You can invoke the compiler from within mutan allowing you compile code inline.
-At this time of writing compile can only be used in combination with an `exit` statement.
+At this time of writing compile can only be used in combination with an `return` statement.
 Compile will compile the given code, enclosed by brackets.

 ```go
 a := "hello"